 It’s true.
 Talking about stress and anxiety can help fight them.
 This encompasses both talking to others and talking to yourself.
 Do you ever listen to the dialogue that goes on in your head?
 It can be highly harmful and self-deprecating.

 Do you treat yourself poorly or have other self-defeating thoughts to respond to a stressful situation?
 Stop and redirect your mind.
 If you’ve said something negative about yourself, say something positive.
-This may not be easy at first, but it could become easier with practice.
+This may not be easy initially, but it could become easier with practice.

-Identify someone supportive in your life to contact if you need some help to cope.
+Identify someone supportive in your life to contact if you need help coping.
 This could be a parent, a friend, or a neighbor.
 Sometimes, just being heard by someone else can make an enormous difference.

 The Last Word on Natural Ways to Fight Stress